Pulgasari/cosmonaut/packages/parse/blocks/readme.md

 ## Parser State

 The mutable state shared by all parsers, including the token stream and current position.

+## Predicate

+A parser or function that only checks a condition without producing a meaningful value.

+Examples include `check`, `lookAhead` and `not`.

 ## Recursive Parser